Update Search Domains on Red Hat 7, CentOS 7 and Fedora using nmcli

 Question sent in from Julio from New York.

-Q: I am runing Red Hat Enterprise Linux 7 Workstation and am having a hard time adding search domains.
+Q: I am running Red Hat Enterprise Linux 7 Workstation and having a hard time adding search domains.
 My work has several domains and I want to be able to use the short names.
 I have tried the network settings and don’t see a place to add search domains.
 I have also added

 A: This is because Gnome does not give you a place to enter search domains in their Network Settings GUI.
 Also, the

 You can run the Network Manager GUI configuration tool by running the following command:

 Once the Network Manager Connection Editor opens, select the network adapter you want to change the settings for and click edit (little gear icon).

 sudo nmcli con mod em1 ipv4.dns-search "domain1.local,domain2.local,domain3.local"